 Waiting out of the rain.

 It was just past 10 am when I started walking.
 There wasn’t much traffic on the highway and it went by fast.
-I broke for lunch at the Timber Trail car park and then proceeded along one of the most beautiful trails I’ve seen so far.
+The approach offered some partial views of Mt.
+Pureora and gave the clouds time to burn off, so it was a good thing.
+I broke for lunch at the Timber Trail car park and then proceeded along one of the most beautiful trails I’ve seen thus far.
 It is a historical logging route.
 DOC has put a lot of work into building the trail as a bicycle path, complete with km markers and informational/educational signs.
 There are also over 30 bridges along the way, including several huge suspension bridges.
-It was a really nice stroll being able to look at all the plants and birds around me, as I wasn’t as focused on my footsteps.
+It was really nice being able to look at all the plants and birds around me, as I wasn’t as focused on my footsteps.
 I will be following this trail for 84 km over the next few days.
 Sweet!

 It wasn’t all Easy Street today.
 I took a detour to the summit of Mt.
 Pureora.
 With all the rain, the trail was an actual stream instead.
 So much for dry feet.
 But the views at the top were well worth it.
 I could see Mt.
 Pirongia, Lake Taupo, and the volcanoes to the south.
 It was good that I did the road walk because the mountain was all clouded over in the morning.
 In the late afternoon, the sky had opened up.
 I was also joined at the top by a couple out for a day hike, the only people I saw all day.
 It was perfect timing to get a few pictures taken.
 I felt lucky to have gotten the views.
 Judging by the green, mossy forest, this area gets a lot of rain.
 Finding water wasn’t a problem today.
 It was everywhere along the trail and all the little streams were gushing.

-Quite a change from the mountain being clouded in the morning.
+Quite a change from the rain and the mountain being clouded over in the morning.

 Around 6 p.m., I arrived at Bog Inn hut.
 The name sounds pretty ominous and the rustic appearance makes it looks like something straight out of an axe murderer film.
 There’s even a scull and antlers strapped to the porch.
 But I found no serial killers lurking inside and enjoyed a night in the hut by myself.
 It rained numerous times overnight and there’s nothing better than listening to the sound of rain on a tin roof while you remain dry and cozy inside.